 Immigration rules for full-time non-EEA students

 Non-EEA nationals coming to study in Ireland must be enrolled in an eligible full-time course.
-A list of frequently asked questions for non-EEA students is available on the website of Immigration Service Delivery (ISD).
+You can read a list of frequently asked questions for non-EEA students on the website of Immigration Service Delivery (ISD).

 Non-EEA nationals coming to study in Ireland must be enrolled in a full-time course in one of the following categories.
 They are not allowed to come to Ireland to do a part-time or distance learning course.